AdamLearns/Abbott/README.md

 ## Testing

 - Start the test database in a Docker image: `docker compose -f ./packages/database/src/test_compose.yml up`
+- Switch to the package where you want to run tests.
+Note that at the time of writing, the `bots` package doesn't need a `.env.test` file since it doesn't connect to a real database.
 - Make sure to use the test environment: `NODE_ENV=test pnpm test`.
-If you want to run only certain files, add them like this `NODE_ENV=test pnpm test ./packages/bots/src/test/database.test.ts`.
+If you want to run only certain files, add them like this `NODE_ENV=test pnpm test ./packages/bots/src/test/bot.test.ts`.
 - When running `pnpm coverage`, open the results with `open coverage/index.html`.

 ## Migrations